Since Monday 5 June 2023 new traffic regulations have been implemented in St John’s Square and the surrounding roads.

 As part of an effort to improve pedestrian and road user safety in the town centre, we will be implementing an Experimental Traffic Regulation Order (ETRO) in and around the St Johns Square area to trial new restrictions.

 The areas outlined in the map below have been long-standing pedestrian zones which general traffic should not access already.
 The new restrictions are being made to limit the increased amount of unauthorised vehicles using the area.

 Location and timescale

-From Monday 5 June 2023 traffic restrictions will come into place in and around the St John's Square area on the following roads:
+Since Monday 5 June 2023 new traffic regulations have been implemented in St John’s Square and the surrounding roads: